brannerchinese/rc_study_plans/sections/os_chinese_input_methods_linux.md

 ## Chinese Input Methods for Linux

-### `maté`
+### `Maté`

 **20170405**: Installed `maté` desktop and configured it to use Noto Sans Mono CJK TC Reg 14 font.
 Upper code-points not supported by any of the (too many) fonts that come with the system or that I installed.

 To find what characters a font supports, see http://stackoverflow.com/questions/4458696/finding-out-what-characters-a-font-supports

-There are Ibus instructions at https://wiki.debian.org/I18n/ibus, but Matéis not listed. `ibus-daemon` and then `ibus restart` are accepted without error.
+There are Ibus instructions at https://wiki.debian.org/I18n/ibus, but Maté is not listed. `ibus-daemon` and then `ibus restart` are accepted without error.
 If another desktop is needed, look here first: https://wiki.debian.org/gnome-chinese-input

 Accented characters cause the font some problems.
 Some are not found.

 Within Vim, I can use `ctrl-U` rather than `ctrl-v u` to enter by code point.

-Must remove most of the fonts � there are too many (and perhaps other things) that I don't need.
+Must remove most of the fonts — there are too many (and perhaps other things) that I don't need.

 ### `i3`